2018 Awards Categories

 There are 9 categories to apply for in addition to the Industry Leadership Award.
 If you need any help with your application please contact a member of the team at [email protected] or call +44 (0)1628 642910.

 This Award recognises those organisations which lead by example in demonstrating Corporate Social Responsibility, through implementing a structured approach to the social, environmental and ethical impacts of their strategies and business plans, also known as triple bottom line reporting.
-Judges will seek evidence of the expansion of directors’ duties to manage and minimise such impacts, as well as achievement through measurable results.
+Judges will seek evidence of the expansion of directors’ duties to manage and minimise such impacts, as well as achievement through measureable results.

 Cross Border Growth